 other attorney you have appointed may also be taken into account.
 You are involved in all decisions as much as possible.

-When can the attorney act?
+When can a power of attorney for finance and property act?

 An LPA relating to your financial affairs can be used as soon as it is registered with the Office of the Public Guardian, regardless of your mental capacity, provided there are no restrictions.

 Whilst you are still mentally capable, you make decisions regarding your financial affairs yourself.
 Your appointed Attorney will carry out your wishes if you can not carry them out yourself or if you instruct them to deal with some matters on your behalf, provided you